-The Bad Batch will start debut on Disney+ on an exciting day: May 4, 2021, also known as Star Wars Day.
+The Bad Batch debuted on Disney+ on an exciting day: May 4, 2021, also known as Star Wars Day.
 The news was confirmed on February 24.
-May 4, 2021, is a Tuesday.
-But, according to Star Wars.com, "Subsequent episodes will premiere on Fridays."
-This means that the first week, there will be two episodes of The Bad Batch: the premiere on Tuesday, May 4, and then the next installment on Friday, May 7.
+May 4, 2021, was a Tuesday, but subsequent episodes dropped on Fridays (the typical day of the week for new Disney+ releases at the time).

 What is the timeline for The Bad Batch?

-As the trailer indicates, it seems like The Bad Batch takes place right after Order 66 in Revenge of the Sith, perhaps even during the moments that the Emperor "reorganizes" the Republic into the Empire.
-In Star Wars timeline-speak, that means The Bad Batch will begin in roughly 19 BBY.
-However, it seems possible that the series could span more time than just this specific year and era.
+The Bad Batch takes place right after Order 66 in Revenge of the Sith, as the Emperor "reorganizes" the Republic into the Empire.
+In Star Wars timeline-speak, that means The Bad Batch begins in roughly 19 BBY.

 Is there a trailer for The Bad Batch?